dendad-trainer/Titanic-Survivors/README.md

 In addition, in this repository, I have created a corresponding Notebook for use in **Amazon SageMaker Studio Lab**, which is a free Service for people interested in understanding Machine Learning.
 However, SageMaker Studio Lab does not allow direct access to the AWS SageMaker APIs.
 So in this revised notebook, the actual Training is done using SKLearn, rather than using AWS API calls.

 ## DataSets
-These notebooks are based on the dataset in OpenML at [https://www.openml.org/d/40945](https://www.openml.org/d/40945) - This data set contains the survival status, age, gender, and class (which serves as a proxy for economic status) of passengers aboard the maiden voyage of the RMS Titanic in 1912. this dataset is not included here.
-You need to download this dataset yourself.
+These notebooks are based on the dataset in OpenML at [https://www.openml.org/d/40945](https://www.openml.org/d/40945) - This data set contains the survival status, age, gender, and class (which serves as a proxy for economic status) of passengers aboard the maiden voyage of the RMS Titanic in 1912.

+Unfortunately, I have found practical issues with trying to download this dataset from OpenML.
+So for ease of use, I have included a copy of the dataset here, in CSV format.
+Full acknowledgement is given here.

 ## List of artifacts
 | File | Purpose |